Dindin Santiago-Manabat: Personal life

-Santiago was born on September 26, 1993, the third of five siblings.
-Her brother (Axel Leonard Santiago, a former member of the men's volleyball varsity team of National University "NU Bulldogs") is currently working in PLDT and her older sister is working in Dubai, while she and her sister, Alyja Daphne "Jaja" Santiago, are both playing for various women's volleyball club teams in different leagues.
+Dindin Santiago was born on September 26, 1993, the third of five siblings.
+Her brother (Axel Leonard, a former member of the men's volleyball varsity team of National University "NU Bulldogs") is currently working in PLDT and her older sister is working in Dubai, while she and her sister, Jaja (now Sachi Minowa), are both playing for various women's volleyball club teams in different leagues.
 Her father, Jojo Santiago, was a former basketball player of the University of Manila while her mother, Alma Antonio, is a caregiver in Israel.

 She is married to basketball coach Chico Manabat.

 Career

 Santiago won the SVL 10th Season 1st, Conference won the Conference Most Valuable Player award, the SVL 10th Season 1st, Conference Conference Most Valuable Player and Best Server.
 She has also won the SVL 11th Season, 1st Conference Conference Most Valuable Player award and the 2014 PSL Grand Prix 2nd Best Middle Blocker individual award.

 She started her rookie collegiate volleyball career with the UST Golden Tigresses, before transferring to National University.
 After being transferred from UST to the NU Lady Bulldogs, Santiago played for two seasons as the team captain.
 She is one of the Guest Player especially in Championship match against Cagayan Valley Lady Rising Suns during the 10th Season of Shakey's V - League in the 2013 Open Conference as Smart-Maynilad Net Spikers finished in the second place.
 She is one of the Guest Player especially in Battle for Bronze match against Philippine Air Force Air Spikers during the 11th Season of Shakey's V - League in Open Conference as she helped PLDT Home Telpad Turbo Boosters to win the match.

 Her first professional team, where she was the first draft pick for the 2014 season with Petron Blaze Spikers and debuted in the 2014 All-Filipino Conference of the Philippine Super Liga (PSL).
 In early December 2015, Santiago took a leave of absence from the sport because of her pregnancy.

 First joined as a guest player during the 11th Season, 3rd Conference of the Shakey's V-League.
-On August 18, 2016, Santiago announced that she will join the Foton Tornadoes for the 2016 PSL Grand Prix Conference, playing alongside her sister, Jaja.
+On August 18, 2016, Santiago announced that she will join the Foton Tornadoes for the 2016 Philippine Super Liga Grand Prix Conference, playing alongside her sister, Jaja.
 She won the bronze medal in the 2017 PSL Grand Prix Conference with the Foton Tornadoes.
 She is set to play in the Japan V.League for Toray Arrows.